dmarkrollins/sequent/README.md

 You'll then be presented with a list of archived retros to choose from.

-If you had specified a name when you created the retro that name will show up in the retro archive list to make it easy to find.
+If you had specified a name when you created the retro that name will show up in the retro archive list to make it easy to locate.

 <img src="/src/private/archiveList.jpg" width="400">

-Tap the eye icon next to the archive you're interested in viewing to view that archive.
+Tap the eye icon next to the archive you're interested in to view that archive.

 ### Customizing Sequent